hichana/fdna/RFP.md

         -x change mint tx code
-        -x change strandA and strandB metadata members to be strandAStrings and strandBStrings -x construct the N length dna strands as strandA and strandB
-        - run setup script with script to get metadata, inspect manually
+        -x change strandA and strandB metadata members to be strandAStrings and strandBStrings -x construct the N length dna strands as strandA and strandB -x make a new strandA and strandB that are just N concatenations of the dnaSegment -x run setup script with script to get metadata, inspect manually
-        - make a new strandA and strandB that are just N concatenations of the dnaSegment
-        - construct the double helix in svelte frontend "this unique double helix has also been etched onto your transaction code to mint your NFT"
         - etch double helix into tx code
             - "your unique double helix DNA has been etched onto your transaction to mint your NFT"
             - will simply be N concatenations of this, but will instead be fully qualified identifiers
             A: 233892348343
+            - in interpolation helper
+                - construct the fully qualified identifier in the loop over nfts, append with A.
+                - can do?
+                    - first
+                        - add each to own array.
+Then have two separate but ordered arrays
+                        - or, add first loop as single member arrays in an array, then second loop can index into the array and append/push
+                            - this gives me array pairs in an array
+                    - second
+                        - loop over the array of arrays to construct a new array of double helix segment, add each to a new array
+                    - third
+                        - use same pattern as allImportStrings to construct
+                    - fourth
+                        - add new flag in cdc interpolated string
+                    - fifth
+                        - .replace appropriately
+                    - sixth
+                        - look at dev wallet code to see the constructed tx

 B: 233892348343
  `-.`. ,',-'
     _,-'"